josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251123_half_of_all_chats_marked_quarantined_bc_of_course.md

 this was not "just" a systems error; it is a choice to stalk and sexually harass women, and a badge or a piece of paper doesn't actually make it "better". quite the opposite.

 ---

+interferemce is constant (screenshot added).

+only up due to pain (~1/3 body feeling of "on fire", dermatomal, recent migraine, recent TN, prob stress lowering tolerance for pain), so going to chill and listen to podcasts to destract. 😎

+---